top of page

 Yes, this was back in the 1990s, but too many families don’t know that this type of behavior is illegal.
 Too many families feel powerless to stand up to the abuses of people who have no business collecting rent from anyone.
 For that reason, I am a strong advocate for rental registration to ascertain that our landlords are top-notch and safe.
 If elected, you can guarantee that I will fight wholeheartedly to see this become a reality.

-When I ran for City Council I had declared my support for an approach to community development intent on bringing an end to our societal segregation; and this is a pledge I am renewing now as a candidate for County Commissioner.
+When I last ran for City Council I had declared my support for an approach to community development intent on bringing an end to our societal segregation.
 Presently, you are statistically more likely to die in poverty if you are born into it.
 A major factor in guaranteeing the trap of poverty is that the poorest citizens more likely than not spend almost all of their lives living in poor neighborhoods.
 Poor neighborhoods are more likely to be deprived of vital services – such as adequate safety and educational funding – and are typically removed from the center of attention of those molding public policy.
 It’s time for that to change and I intend on helping to usher in that change.

 Taxes

 By mandate of the State’s Constitution, all local income taxes are imposed as a flat tax.
+In the City of Newark, we have a relatively low tax rate compared to other communities of similar size.
+Celebrating this is all well and good, but we must have a serious and lengthy discussion about whether our present rates represent a sustainable approach as a City which aspires to grow and attract newcomers.
 If we want to improve the conditions of our infrastructure (roads, bridges, etc.) and ensure that our safety forces have all the personnel and resources they need, then there is no escaping this discussion.

-We must contemplate the contributions of incoming businesses – and even some current large businesses -, and I’m specifically referring to the practice of offering a tax abatement as an incentive to build here.
-In general, tax abatements can be a good thing, but there are cases wherein it can cost a community more than necessary to deprive itself of the possible revenue.
+Aside of the income tax issue (which always requires a vote of the people anyways if the proposed rate is to be increased beyond its current status), we must contemplate the contributions of incoming businesses – and even some current large businesses -, and I’m specifically referring to the practice of offering a tax abatement as an incentive to build here.
+In general, tax abatements can be a good thing, but there are cases wherein it can cost a city more than necessary to deprive itself of the possible revenue.
 We have an obligation to be prudent in how we negotiate these terms.
 If elected, you can guarantee that I will fight tirelessly to make sure that the only businesses offered an abatement are the ones which sincerely need one to get off the ground.

-When presented with any tax proposals, I will carefully, thoroughly, and openly review and compare them to others of the like, and proceed with extreme caution and always with an eye towards what benefits everyone.
-If it can not be demonstrated that the people of Licking County will reap the rewards in the long-term I will not be supportive of such proposals.
+I’m also suspicious of other specialized tax arrangements such as Tax Increment Financing (TIFs) and Special Improvement Tax Districts.
+Not that these arrangements should be completely out of the question, but I want the City to ensure that everyone is paying their fair share and doing so for the greater good of the whole community.
+When presented with tax plans such as these, I will carefully and thoroughly review the proposals, compare them to others of the like, and proceed with extreme caution and always with an eye towards what benefits everyone.
+If it can not be demonstrated that the people of Newark will not reap the rewards in the long-term I will not be supporting any specialized proposal.

 Nonpartisan Elections

-When my proposal failed to get passed on to the ballot the one thing that we were unanimous on with respect to this was that the City of Newark should create a Charter Review Study Group – in accordance with the City’s Charter – to delve into the matter further and prepare adequate information for the next Commission to review when they convened for the 2022 vote.
-Unfortunately, the City of Newark ignored us.
-Yet, I will always fight for a system which works for all of us.
+When my proposal failed to get passed on to the ballot the one thing that we were unanimous on with respect to this was that the City should create a Charter Review Study Group – in accordance with the Charter – to delve into the matter further and prepare adequate information for the next Commission to review when they convene between now and the 2022 vote.
+This was important for us because the issue of nonpartisan elections keeps coming up in subsequent commissions every five years, but they always conclude that there is insufficient time to review the impact that such a radical change would have on the City.
+Unfortunately, despite our bipartisan agreement that the City ought to study the matter further, the City has yet failed to deliver.

-If elected as your next County Commissioner, you can guarantee that I will remain a stalwart advocate for unbinding our partisan chains throughout Licking County and throughout the state of Ohio.
+If elected, you can guarantee that I will remain a stalwart advocate for unbinding our partisan chains.
 I’m no puppet of either party – you can ask me to elaborate on this, if you’d like, as I have much to tell - and it is my lifelong goal to see every single election (local, state, and federal) converted to a nonpartisan system just as our Founding Fathers designed.
-We are better than what our political labels may suggest.
-It’s time that we look beyond all labels and work together.
+As a member of Council, I will aggressively push for a Charter Review Study Group to provide the next commission with all the information they will need so as to finally feel comfortable passing this important question on to the people of Newark for their consideration.